uktrade/terraform-platform-modules/README.md

 ### Running the python unit tests locally

-The Lambda provisioned by the terraform postgres module uses python3.11 at runtime.
+The Lambda provisioned by the terraform postgres module uses python 3.11 at runtime.
 Tests should be executed locally, using python 3.11.
 From the root directory, check which python version the poetry environment is using:

 ```shell
 poetry run python --version